geosolutions-it/iso19139_mapx_converter/README.md

 # iso19139_mapx_converter
 JS functions to translate ISO19139 from/to MapX format

+## Environment

+The package has been developed and tested using
+- node v12.16.2
+- npm 6.14.4

 ## Building and Installing

 Grab the source by git cloning and run